4 Surprising Reasons You May Be Anxious

 WHAT TO DO: note your water intake, especially in comparison to your intake of alcohol, caffeine, and sugary drinks, and of course, how often you exercise, which can all affect our electrolyte balance.
 It's also important to be mindful of how often you are fasting, which can also impact electrolyte balance.

 WHAT TO TAKE: Cellular Hydration.
-This is our go-to for great energy, mood and hydration.
-It also has mood-boosting maca, also known as Peruvian ginseng, which is traditionally used for hormone balance, mood, athletic recovery and adrenal support.
+This is our go-to for great energy and hydration.
+It also has maca, also known as Peruvian ginseng, which is traditionally used for hormone balance, emotional wellbeing, athletic recovery and adrenal support.

 4. Watch out for reactive hypoglycaemia.